choptastic/hammer_kerl/README.md

 ## Usage

-Once Hammer Kerl is installed, you can just run:
+Once Hammer Kerl is installed, you can just run `hammer_kerl` from the terminal to see what it can do.

-`erl`, and you'll be prompted on what to do.
-If, however, you've already how an Erlang installation activated with `kerl`, then Erlang will just run.
+Additionally, after `hammer_kerl` is installed, if you run `erl` or`escript` and you'll be prompted with the Hammer Kerl menu if there is no `kerl`-activated version of Erlang.
+If, however, you've already have a `kerl`-activated Erlang installation, then Erlang will just run.

-You can also always run `hammer_kerl` from the command-line and it will give you a basic menu of things it can do.

 ## Features